Adrianjewell91/duet-/README.md

 Test two way playing, hopefully with Hitomi or Matt Slaughter.

+Implement Cory's keyboard.
+    - check for vol === 0 first, then the number.

 Set up a multi instrument calibration - have the user set up a function that determines noteOn notes off logic.

 Make some kind of loading for when all the sockets are connected.

 Find out the PORT on Heroku and other ports too.
 Get sessions working.
     Start a session
     Join a current session: